AqwamCreates/DataPredict/docs/API/Models/ReinforcingNeuralNetwork.md

 * rewardValue: How much do we reward the model if it gets the prediction correct (value between 0 and 1).

 * punishValue: How much do we punish the model if it gets the prediction incorrect (value between 0 and 1).

+* returnOriginalOutput: Set whether or not to return predicted vector instead of value with highest probability.

 #### Returns: